Skip to main contentSkip to article

 Has BC's multiplex zoning (Bill 44) changed what's buildable in South Surrey?

 Yes, in principle.
-Surrey has implemented Bill 44 across most former RS-zoned lots, which now permit three to six units depending on lot size and frontage.
+Surrey has implemented Bill 44 across most former RS-zoned lots: 3-4 units citywide as-of-right, with up to 6 units permitted only on lots within 400 metres of frequent transit service.
 Practical buildability still depends on lot dimensions, lane access, parking, and servicing capacity.
-Many South Surrey lots are buildable for at least a duplex or coach-house arrangement; only some support a six-unit form.
-We run a feasibility check before clients treat a lot as multiplex-ready.
+Many South Surrey lots are buildable for at least a duplex or coach-house arrangement; the 6-unit tier is the exception, not the default.
+Run a feasibility check before treating any specific lot as multiplex-ready.

 Nearby areas